Cumulocity-IoT/apama-analytics-builder-block-sdk/README.md

 ## Analytics Builder version

-This version of the SDK supports Analytics Builder 10.5.0 (October 2019).
-To make use of this, you will require an installation of Apama 10.5.0.
+This version of the SDK supports Analytics Builder 10.6.6.
+To make use of this, you will require an installation of Apama 10.5.3.
 If you do not already have access, then you can download the 'community' edition from <http://www.apamacommunity.com/downloads/> (shortly after the official Software AG release date)

 ## Documentation